MEET THE FACES of German film during this year’s Berlinale

 Welket Bungué. © 2023 German Films/ Marcus Höhn

 Next on the panel is Welket Bungué.
 He is a Berlin based actor, born in Guinea-Bissau in 1988, with a lot of international experience.
 His cross-cultural education, from Africa, Europe, and Brazil, made him into a cross-national, multitalented artist.
 Bungué is co-founder of a Paris production company and he holds a degree in Acting Theatre and a post-graduate degree in Performance Arts.
 He has been a member of the Portuguese Film Academy since 2015, a member of the Deutsche Filmakademie since 2020, an associate member of the European Film Academy since 2021, and since 2021, his films have been included in the collection of the Arsenal-Institute for Film and Video Art (Berlin).
 As an actor, he has participated in more than 40 films and series, amongst them Ivo Ferreira’s historical drama LETTERS FROM WAR (2016) as well as Marcelo Caetano’s highly acclaimed coming of age-drama BODY ELECTRIC (2017) and David Cronenberg’s new film CRIMES OF THE FUTURE (2022).
-In 2020, Welket earned a Silver Bear nomination for his lead role in BERLIN ALEXANDERPLATZ at the Berlinale, as well as nominations for „Best Lead Actor“ at the German Film Academy (Deutscher Filmpreis) and „Best Actor“ at Stockholm International Film Festival.
+In 2020, Welket earned a Silver Bear nomination for his lead role in BERLIN ALEXANDERPLATZ at the Berlinale, as well as nominations for „Best Lead Actor” at the German Film Academy (Deutscher Filmpreis) and „Best Actor” at Stockholm International Film Festival.
 He has a strong connection with the Berlinale, having premiered three films there, and was invited to become a Berlinale Talent in 2021, where he presented a masterclass.
-That same year, he debuted as a director with the world premiere of his short film MUDANÇA at the Berlinale Forum Expanded.
+That same year, he debuted as a director with the world première of his short film MUDANÇA at the Berlinale Forum Expanded.

 Dascha Dauenhauer. © 2023 German Films/ Marcus Höhn

 Dascha Dauenhauer is a film composer.
 She was born in Moscow and began composing and playing the piano as a child and was taught in composition by Shatkovsky at the Moscow Music Conservatory.
 After her family moved to Berlin, she attended the “Academy for exceptionally gifted children and young people” and was accepted as a young student at the “Hanns Eisler” Academy of Music in Berlin at the age of twelve.
-Dauenhauer early began to compose her own pieces, her orchestra piece SINFONIETTA had its world premiere at the Berlin Philharmonic in 2004.
+Dauenhauer early began to compose her own pieces, her orchestra piece SINFONIETTA had its world première at the Berlin Philharmonic in 2004.
 She graduated with a degree in music theory from the UDK Berlin and studied film music for a master’s degree at the Film University Babelsberg.
 Her film composing career began in 2015.
-The film JIBRIL by Henrika Kull had its premiere at Berlinale in 2018, just like BERLIN ALEXANDERPLATZ in 2020 – which is one of my personal favourites of German cinema in the last years.
+The film JIBRIL by Henrika Kull had its première at Berlinale in 2018, just like BERLIN ALEXANDERPLATZ in 2020 – which is one of my personal favourites of German cinema in the last years.
 EVOLUTION was selected for Cannes International Film Festival 2021.
 In 2018, she won the German Film Music Award in the categories “Best short film” and “Newcomer”.
 In 2020, she won the German Film Award as well as the European Film Award for her music for BERLIN ALEXANDERPLATZ.
 Most recently, Dauenhauer composed the music for the ZDF mini-series THE SWARM, which just premiered at Berlinale, as well as the film GOLDA (with Helen Mirren as Golda Meir) directed by Guy Nattiv.

 Alison Kuhn. © 2023 German Films/ Marcus Höhn